ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 </Tags>
 ```

-In this way, it becomes possible to store any `SimpleTag` as attributes of another `SimpleTag`.
+In this way, it becomes possible to store any `SimpleTag` as an attribute of another `SimpleTag`.

 ## Why Assigned Tags Matter